Combat

 Any actions that carry risk require a Save as usual, usually against the creature you’re engaged with.

-The players’ side always goes first in a Round.
-However, if it’s not obvious that the players would be able to act before their opponents each player should make a DEX Save versus the opponent.
+If it’s not obvious that the players would be able to act before their opponents each player should make a DEX Save versus the opponent.
 Failure means they do not act during the first round, success means they act first as usual.

 Attacking